-You can only configure context interfaces that you already assigned to the context in the system configuration using the allocate-interface command.
+- In multiple context mode, you can only configure context interfaces that you already assigned to the context in the system configuration according to the "Configuring Multiple Contexts" section on page 6-14. - PPPoE is not supported in multiple context mode.